Tampr0/My_Chat/README.md

 Simple chat UI implement with Vaadin library.

 ### LOGS
+17.05.2021
+- expand project with new classes.
+- some cleans up
+- handle removing nick after user log out - ADDED

 6.05.2021
-- UIDetachedException FIXED - needed to handle disposing chat messages subscription.
+- UIDetachedException HANDLED - needed to handle disposing chat messages subscription.
-- log out button added
+- logout button added
 - messages which were already sent were not displayed on messageView after refreshing - FIXED.

 4.05.2021